marclopez23/ilactiva-client/README.md

 - **Edit User profile** As a user I can edit my profile
 - **Commerce profile** As a user I want to see the commerces profiles
 - **My Activities** As a user I want to see my joined and created events
-- **My folowe commerces** As a user I want to see my followed commerces
+- **My folowed commerces** As a user I want to see my followed commerces

 ## Backlog